Leon Klinghoffer: Portrayals

 Peter Sellars, who originated the concept of the opera The Death of Klinghoffer and directed its first performance.

 The hijacking was made into a television movie in 1990, Voyage of Terror: The Achille Lauro Affair featuring Burt Lancaster and Eva Marie Saint.

 Karl Malden played the role of Klinghoffer in the 1989 television movie The Hijacking of the Achille Lauro.

 The concept of the opera The Death of Klinghoffer originated with theatre director Peter Sellars, who was a major collaborator, as was choreographer Mark Morris.
 It was American composer John Adams' second opera, based on the events of 1985.
 It opened to great controversy in 1991.
 It featured a libretto by Alice Goodman.
 In the opera, Klinghoffer sings two arias, one shortly before he is killed and one after his death.
 The Los Angeles Opera shared in the work's commission but never presented it.
 The opera has since drawn controversy, including allegations by some (including Klinghoffer's two daughters) that the opera is antisemitic and glorifies terrorism.
 The work's creators and others have disputed these criticisms.
 A Prix Italia-winning television version of the opera, starring Sanford Sylvan and Christopher Maltman, and directed by Penny Woolcock, was screened by United Kingdom's Channel 4 in 2003.

 Klinghoffer (and his supposed travel diary) play a minor role in Philip Roth's 1993 novel Operation Shylock.

-Klinghoffer is also mentioned in the graphic novel Palestine by Joe Sacco.
+Klinghoffer is mentioned in the graphic novel Palestine by Joe Sacco.